-In 1919 the Palestinians convened their first National Conference, and declared their opposition to the Balfour Declaration.
-However, in April 1920 at San Remo Conference, the Allies granted Britain a mandate over Palestine, and Sir Herbert Samuel, a declared Zionist, was appointed Britain's High Commissioner in Palestine to implement the Balfour Declaration.19
+1919 the Palestinians convened their first National Conference, and declared their to the Balfour Declaration.
+However, in April 1920 at San Remo Conference, the Britain a mandate over Palestine, and Sir Herbert Samuel, a declared Zionist, which commissioner in Palestine to implement the Balfour

-- 17. Izzat Tannous, The Palestinians, pp. 53-76. - 18.
+Tannous, The Palestinians, pp. 53-76.

 The Palestine Diary, p.7.

-19. Yapp, p.
+W Yapp, p.
 329.